-Look, there are so many free museums in London that you could write a whole a whole piece on it (oh wait, I have – read it here).
-So I’ve restricted this section to my absolute faves.
+Look, there are so many free museums in London that you could write a whole a whole piece on it (oh wait, we have – read it here).
+So we’ve restricted this section to my absolute faves.

 House of Minalima